FAQ

 How long will the training go on for?

 The training will last from 12:00 (UTC+3), the 9th of July, until 12:00 (UTC+3), the 10th of July.
-Since this year we have added more tasks, the Blue Teams will be given more time and will be allowed to take breaks.
+Since this year we have added more tasks, the blue teams will be given more time and will be allowed to take breaks.

 How to prepare for the training?
 Will any additional resources be required?